Skip to main content

 Access Protocols by Array

-Follow the steps in the sections below to set up users or roles with minimum read-only permissions that you can use when you create storage array autodiscovery jobs.
+Follow the steps below to set up users or roles with minimum read-only permissions for storage array discovery jobs.

 Dell Compellent

-Compellent discovery requires use of an associated Dell Storage Manager appliance.
+Compellent discovery requires an associated Dell Storage Manager (DSM) appliance.

 1. Log in to your DSM deployment’s web UI.